-1. Amendments to the Constitution shall take effect only if agreed by the SAB.

-- 2. Amendments to the Constitution may be submitted to the SAB by any of its members. - 3.
+- 1. Amendments to the Constitution shall take effect only if agreed by the SAB. - 2.
+Amendments to the Constitution may be submitted to the SAB by any of the Directors of the Corporate Trustee. - 3.
 Proposed changes will be sent to the University Court for comment and ratification. - 4.
-In the case of an irreconcilable difference between the SAB and the University Court, the members of the SAB will have ultimate authority over, and primary responsibility for, the governance of the Association. - 5.
-Amendments to the Constitution will be made in consultation with the local Sheriff Clerk's office (as required by the relevant Licensing Acts).
+In the case of an irreconcilable difference between the SAB and the University Court, the SAB will have ultimate authority over, and primary responsibility for, the governance of the Association. - Amendments to the Constitution will be made in consultation with the local Sheriff Clerk's office (as required by the relevant Licensing Acts).